mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        No setting or other value: Disable Tensor index optimization.
      - Used only in the Ascend AI processor environment when the graph compilation level is O0 or O1.
 Experimental environment variables.

+   * - MS_SUPPORT_BINARY
+     - Control whether support run pyc or so in graph mode.
+     - Integer
+     - 1：Support run pyc or so in graph mode.

+       No setting or other value: Not support.
+     -

 Dump Debugging
 ---------------